 Season your chicken and place in a plastic bag.
 Remove the air from the bag and seal using a vacuum sealer or the water displacement method.

-Place the sous vide in a vessel that’s large enough to hold enough water for your bag to be fully submerged and deep enough to ensure that the water level falls between the minimum and maximum level indicators on your sous vide circulator.
-Heat it to 145-degrees and place your bag in the water.
+Place the sous vide machine in a vessel that’s large enough to hold enough water for your bag to be fully submerged and deep enough to ensure that the water level falls between the minimum and maximum level indicators on your sous vide circulator.
+Cook at your preferred temperature for at least 1 hour, up to four hours.
+Use immediately, or sear according to the recipe card below.

-How long does it take to sous vide chicken breasts?
+How long do you sous vide a chicken breast?

 - Sous vide chicken for at least 1 hour.
-Once an hour is up, it will keep in the sous vide bath for up to four hours without losing its texture.
+Once an hour is up, it will keep in the sous vide bath for up to 4 hours without losing its texture.

 - If you’d like to sous vide frozen chicken breasts, simply add 30 minutes to the cook time.
 So, sous vide the chicken for at least 1 ½ hours.